Kobby-Jones/Kobby-Jones/README.md

 # 👋 Hi there, I'm Cobbina Emmanuel (a.k.a Kobby Jones)

-I'm a front-end developer and I'm passionate about creating responsive and user-friendly web interfaces.
+I'm a Web developer and I'm passionate about creating responsive and user-friendly web interfaces.
 Welcome to my GitHub profile!

 ## About Me

 - 🔭 I’m currently working on improving my JavaScript skills.
-- 🌱 I’m currently learning React and Node.js.
+- 🌱 I’m currently learning React and Django.
-- 👯 I’m looking to collaborate on any project that involves front-end development or web design.
+- 👯 I’m looking to collaborate on any project that involves front-end and back-end development or web design.
 - 📫 How to reach me: [kobbyj099@gmail.com](mailto:kobbyj099@gmail.com)